Overview

 Project update

-Main construction has now started on HumeLink East and HumeLink West
+Main construction is in progress on HumeLink East and HumeLink West

 The main construction works include construction of towers, building the new substations at Gugaa and Maragle, and upgrading existing substations at Bannaby and Wagga Wagga.

-Transmission towers will be built in multiple stages from excavating and foundation construction to tower erection, followed by stringing of the transmission lines.
+Transmission towers are being constructed in multiple stages, starting with excavation and foundation works, before progressing to tower erection and then stringing of the transmission lines.

-Some enabling works – which started in early 2025 – will continue, including access point establishment, access tracks and completion of the Kunama accommodation facility on HumeLink West.
+Some enabling works – which started in early 2025 – will continue, including access point and access track establishment.

-Accommodation facilities at Tarcutta (HumeLink West) and Adjungbilly and Yass (HumeLink East) have been completed and have workers living on site.
+Accommodation facilities at Tarcutta and Kunama (HumeLink West), and Adjungbilly and Yass (HumeLink East) have been completed and have workers living on site.

 Laydown facilities, which include equipment and materials storage, have been established at: Gugaa, Ellerslie, Maragle, Snubba Road and Batlow (HumeLink West), and Yass and Bannaby (HumeLink East).